List of Arabian Peninsula tropical cyclones

 The Arabian Peninsula is a peninsula between the Red Sea, the Arabian Sea, and the Persian Gulf.
 There are 64 known tropical cyclones that affected the peninsula, primarily Yemen and Oman.
 For convenience, storms are included that affected the Yemeni island of Socotra.
 Most of the tropical cyclones originated in the Arabian Sea, the portion of the Indian Ocean north of the equator and west of India.
 The remainder formed in the Bay of Bengal off India's east coast.
 Collectively, the 64 storms have caused at least US$8.3 billion in damage and 1,693 deaths.
-The strongest and most damaging cyclone was Cyclone Gonu, which caused US$4 billion in damage and 50 fatalities when it struck Oman in 2007.
+The most damaging cyclone was Cyclone Gonu, which caused US$4 billion in damage and 50 fatalities when it struck Oman in 2007.
 Tropical cyclone damage in the Arabian Peninsula is chiefly due to flooding.

 Climatology

 Within the Indian Ocean north of the equator, tropical cyclones are tracked by the India Meteorological Department (IMD), which is the officially designated Regional Specialized Meteorological Center for the region.
 The American-based Joint Typhoon Warning Center (JTWC) also tracks storms in the basin on an unofficial basis.
 The Arabian Sea, which borders the Arabian Peninsula, typically spawns tropical cyclones in the southeastern portion of the body of water, offshore of western India.
 About 48.5% of cyclones dissipate without making landfall, or moving ashore, and around one in three storms move toward the Arabian Peninsula.
 However, storms do not form in the western Arabian Sea because of cool sea surface temperatures (the result of strong winds from the monsoon), as well as dry air from the Arabian Peninsula.